Keibert Ruiz Player Props: Nationals vs. Mariners

-The Washington Nationals, including Keibert Ruiz (.214 on-base percentage in past 10 games, 74 points below season-long percentage), battle starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Washington Nationals, including Keibert Ruiz (.190 on-base percentage in past 10 games, 100 points below season-long percentage), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mariners.
+He strung together two hits (going 2-for-5 with a home run and an RBI) in his most recent appearance against the Mariners.

 Keibert Ruiz Game Info & Props vs. the Mariners